daronphang/coding_resources/GO/program_structure.md

 ```

 ## Pointers:
 A pointer value is the address of a variable to update the value indirectly without knowing the variable name.
+Each time the address of a variable is taken or copied, new aliases are created to identify the same variable.
+Pointer aliasing is useful as it allows access to a variable without using its name; however, to find all statements that access a variable, need to know all aliases.

 Pointers are key in flag package which uses a program's command-line arguments to set values of certain variables distributed throughout the program.
 ```GO
 x := 1
 p := &x           // p, of type *int, points to x (contains the address of x)